feklee/vncdesk/README.rst

   variable ``GDK_SCALE``.
 You may want to disable GDK scaling in case you run into display errors.

+  Set ``smoothing`` to ``false`` to get rid of blur when scaling.
+This option does not work with gtk-vnc release 0.6.0.
+It requires a gtk-vnc development version, or a newer release.

 * ``startup``: Startup script.
 Environment variables provided:

   - ``WIDTH``, ``HEIGHT``: Desktop size.